Australia targets Big Tobacco in crackdown on vaping

 In theory, it is already illegal to buy nicotine e-cigarettes in Australia without a prescription.

-But in practice, they are widely available in small convenience stores across the country -- a flourishing black market the government has struggled to contain.
+But in practice, they are widely available in small convenience stores -- a flourishing black market the government has struggled to contain.

+Sydney office worker Andrew Kohn, 31, said there was a need for stricter regulations.

+"You go by a school during lunch hour now and it's hard to see a kid who isn't vaping," he said.

 E-cigarettes were introduced in the early 2000s and initially billed as a less-harmful replacement for traditional cigarettes packed with cancer-causing chemicals.